What if your car could run on garbage?

 How are biofuels produced?

-Third-generation biofuels: These fuels are extracted from algae and aquatic plants that have a natural oil content of at least 50%.
-This kind of fuel is still not produced commercially, but there are conclusive findings proving its feasibility.
+• Third-generation biofuels: these fuels are extracted from algae and aquatic plants with a natural oil content of at least 50 %.
+The production of this biofuel has not yet been carried out on a commercial scale.

-Fourth-generation biofuels: The fourth generation goes one step beyond that, seeking instead to genetically modify microorganisms to improve efficiency in the capture and storage of CO₂.
-These biofuels are not being commercialized yet either, although there are currently pilot plants in operation in Brazil and the United States.
+• Fourth-generation biofuels: the fourth generation goes a step further and seeks to genetically modify microorganisms to improve the efficiency of CO₂ capture and storage.
+These biofuels are also not commercialized at the moment, although there are pilot plants in Brazil and the United States.